-Ground nest enhancements in 2018 took place on Peninsulas A and B. Straw bales and wood material from fallen trees were placed in these areas to provide nesting material and structure to replace that which was lost during the 2017 flood.
-The ground-nest population on Peninsula A decreased by 376 compared to the previous year.
-In contrast, the ground-nests on Peninsula B increased by 3,225; this area was significantly impacted by the high water levels of 2017 so this seemly significant increase is mostly explained as re-establishment.
+Ground nesting enhancements were not applied in 2019, however, the ground-nest population on Peninsula A increased by 909 compared to the previous year.
+In contrast, the ground-nests on Peninsula B decreased by 2,734, but it was significantly impacted by the high-water levels of 2019.

 FIGURE 6.
-2018 CORMORANT GROUND-NEST COLONIES ON PENINSULAS A AND B
+2019 CORMORANT GROUND-NEST COLONIES ON PENINSULAS A AND B